 small OS because it requires in total (setup included) only 1 GB internal memory (600 MB for the system and basic software and 400 MB for other programs and data users).
 This greatly facilitates system backup in case of problems.

-Based on Ubuntu Lucid Lynx, it can run, among other softwares, Open Office for basic office tasks, VLC Media Player for media files playing, Mozilla Firefox for internet browsing or Synaptic to download free software.
+Based on Ubuntu Lucid Lynx, it can run, among other softwares, Libre Office for basic office tasks, VLC Media Player for media files playing, Mozilla Firefox for internet browsing or Synaptic to download free software.